sjkummer/janus-gateway-js/README.md

     * `id` {string} id

 ### Connection
  Represents websocket connection to Janus.
+Instance of EventEmitter2.
  * `new Connection(id, address, [options])`

     Creates a new instance of Connection.
 It is very important to attach an error listener to the created instance in Node environment.
 For more details please look https://nodejs.org/api/events.html#events_error_events.